 For the first time, there are FDA-approved ways to prevent RSV infections.
-The first of these shots is a vaccine, made by Pfizer, approved for people 60 years and older, and for pregnant people 32 - 36 weeks into their pregnancy.
+The first of these is a vaccine, made by Pfizer, approved for people 60 years and older, and for pregnant people 32 - 36 weeks into their pregnancy.
 GlaxoSmithKline also received FDA approval for its RSV vaccine for people 60 years and older.
 The second is a monoclonal antibody, called nirsevimab and made by Sanofi and AstraZeneca, which is approved for babies under eight months old.
-It's not a vaccine, since it does not stimulate the babies' immune systems to produce the antibodies like a vaccine does; instead, it simply injects these antibodies into their bloodstream in a single shot.
+It's not a vaccine, since it does not create active immunity by stimulating the babies' immune systems to produce RSV antibodies; instead, it simply provides passive immunity by injecting these antibodies into their bloodstream in a single shot.